Documentation

 NameTypeDescription

-question_1strthe question to ask the consumer to enter their phone number
+question_1strthe question that asks the respondent to enter their phone number

-question_2strthe question to ask the consumer to enter the code
+question_2strthe question that asks the respondent to enter the verification code

-termination_messagestrthe message to show the user if the code is incorrect
+termination_messagestrthe message to show the respondent if the code is incorrect

 store_phone_numberboolif set to True, the phone number will be stored in the survey data